IBM/heart-library/docs/source/tutorials/drone_tutorial/drone_tutorial_2.md

 ## Creating Adversarial Examples with HEART

 First, Amelia will define the projected gradient descent (PGD) attack in order to apply malicious pixel-level changes to the base image.
-She runs the PGD attack and then performs a MAITE evaluation which returns relevant **performance metrics** about the model's performance after the attack.
-At this point, Amelia can see how much the attack is malciously affected the performance of the model and how accurate the outputs are versus the non-attacked model.
+She runs the PGD attack and then performs a MAITE evaluation which returns relevant [performance metrics](/explanations/evaluation_metrics) about the model's performance after the attack.
+At this point, Amelia can see how much the attack is maliciously affected the performance of the model and how accurate the outputs are versus the non-attacked model.
 She also then creates image outputs of the attacked model in order to visually inspect the results.
 In doing so, Amelia can see if there are any obviously incorrectly classified objects or missed objects in the image.
 Finally, Amelia will compare the attacked model image outputs to the original outputs created in Part 1 of the tutorial.
 Here, she can do a side-by-side comparison of the original outputs and the attacked outputs so she can more easily see the differences.

 ### Preparing the Attack

+In the code block below, Amelia first sets up the map_args.
+This sets parameters for how she is going to measure the performance of the attacked model.
+Next, Amelia defines the parameters that control how the attack will be conducts in the "attack" section.
+This shows, for example, the number of iterations that will be used and the size of the perturbation (how much change will be allowed to the image).
+The final two lines of code Amelia uses are for configuration of the dataset and ensuring the data inputs are in the correct format she needs.

 In the code block below, Amelia first sets up the map_args.
 This sets paraemters for how she is going to measure the performance of the attacked model.
 Next, Amelia defines the parameters that control how the attack will be conducts in